 A Contributing Writer for The New York Times Magazine, Melanie has reported on subjects as diverse as high-end matchmaking, mediated divorce, the Lord’s Resistance Army in Northern Uganda, medicine, and fugitives.
 She has also written for Vanity Fair, The Wall Street Journal, Food and Wine, Travel+Leisure, Elle, and other publications.
 She has taught creative writing at Harvard University, Cornell University, and in the MFA program at University of California at Irvine.
 She has received fellowships from the corporation of Yaddo, the Edward Albee Foundation, and the Virginia Center for the Creative Arts.

-She is currently at work on a book about third-party reproductive technology.
-She lives with her husband and twin toddlers, Violet and Kieran, in Palo Alto, California.
+She lives with her husband and twins, Violet and Kieran, in Palo Alto, California.